kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 Future work:

-We've NOT to add the following functions.
+We've decided NOT to add the following functions.
 They may be useful for mutation, in which case we will consider adding them as part of any future work done involving CEL and mutating admission control:

 - Regex replace